Judygh/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. map returns a new array of elements while in turn passing each element back to the callback.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? function is an object. method it's assotiate the abject.

 3. What is closure?
+closure is basically nesting within functions.

 4. Describe the four rules of the 'this' keyword.
+ Global binding, Implicit binding, New binding, Explicit binding.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? essentially lets JavaScript know what a fish is so that it can create a this context for trout that includes everything from fish,

 ## Project Set up